OOD Link Prediction Generalization Capabilities of Message-Passing GNNs in Larger Test Graphs: Introduction

+An important open question is whether equivariant GNN would be able to predict links in asymmetric graphs.
+That is, the concerns of~\cite{you2019position,srinivasan2019equivalence} may not be of practical importance.
+Our work also answers this question: We see that for in-distribution link prediction tasks (where graph test sizes are the same as training sizes), permutation-equivariant GNNs are able to predict links by tapping into the graph asymmetries.
+However, we show theoretically and empirically that tapping into asymmetries can fail OOD even when it works in-distribution.

-{\em Pairwise embeddings.} Taking a different route, \citet{srinivasan2019equivalence} shows that the link prediction task between $i$ and $j$ can always be performed by pairwise embeddings $\Thetatwo_{ij}(G)$, i.e., for any pair of nodes $i,j$ in a graph $G$, there exists a pairwise embedding $\Thetatwo_{ij}(G)$ and a link function $\etatwo:\sR^{F_T} \to [0,1]$ such that $\etatwo(\Thetatwo_{ij})$ approximates the probability that $i$ and $j$ have a hidden link.
+{\em Pairwise embeddings.} Taking a different route, \citet{srinivasan2019equivalence} provides an existence proof that the link prediction task between $i$ and $j$ can always be performed by a pairwise embedding $\Thetatwo_{ij}(G)$, i.e., for any pair of nodes $i,j$ in a graph $G$, there exists a pairwise embedding $\Thetatwo_{ij}(G)$ and a link function $\etatwo:\sR^{F_T} \to [0,1]$ such that $\etatwo(\Thetatwo_{ij})$ approximates the probability that $i$ and $j$ have a hidden link.
 In our notation we will denote all pairwise (joint 2-node) embeddings and associated functions with the superscript ``$\!~^{\bullet\bullet}$''.
-And while one could still apply standard GNNs to obtain pairwise embeddings by defining a dual graph where all edges in $G$ become nodes in $G^\text{dual}$~\citep{monti2018dual}, there are new purposefully-built \gMPNNs that generate pairwise embeddings, such as \cite{wang2021inductive,Zhang2017WLlink,zhang2021labeling,zhu2021neural}.
-Unfortunately, as the test graph grows, we were unable to prove these methods converge to a procedure that is able to perform OOD link prediction tasks.
-Hence, we propose a different family of \gMPNNs for pairwise embeddings, denoted \twogMPNNs henceforth.
+Unfortunately, as the test graph grows, we were unable to prove existing pairwise embedding methods~\cite{monti2018dual,wang2021inductive,Zhang2017WLlink,zhang2021labeling,zhu2021neural} are able to perform OOD link prediction tasks.
+Hence, we propose a novel family of \gMPNNs for pairwise embeddings, denoted \twogMPNNs henceforth.
 The second part of our work considers the OOD generalization capability of these \twogMPNNs.